gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 Which information is lost?

+## Decoder Block

+On the otherside of FCN, **The decoder** takes a highdimensional feature vector, decodes features aggregated by encoder at multiple levels and generates a semantic segmentation mask.

+## Project Code:

+Following sections will list all used layers along with its python code:

+### Encoder Blocks

-In this project; Each encoder block is consisting of one separable convolution layer that is having batch normalization and ReLU activation function.
+3 Encoder blocks are used, each encoder block is consisting of one separable convolution layer that is having batch normalization and ReLU activation function.

 ```python
 def encoder_block(input_layer, filters, strides):